 Dividends.
 Holders of Series A preferred stock are entitled to receive quarterly dividends at the rate of \$37.50 per annum per share of Series A preferred stock.
 Until August 5, 2003, dividends on the Series A preferred stock may be paid, at our option, in cash or in additional shares of Series A preferred stock.
-We currently pay our dividends in additional shares of Series A preferred stock because of restrictive provisions of our senior credit facilities.
-We will, however, be required to pay cash dividends to the Series A preferred stockholders starting in 2003.
-We would need a waiver or an amendment by the lenders under the senior credit facilities, as the credit agreement does not currently permit cash dividends.
-Failure to comply with the terms of the Series A preferred stock could result in an event of default under the senior credit facilities as well.
-In addition, although the restrictions in the indenture for our subordinated notes would not at present prohibit the payment of cash dividends to the holders of our Series A preferred stock, there is no guarantee that the indenture requirements would continue to be met from 2003 onward.
+We currently pay our dividends in additional shares of Series A preferred stock because of restrictive provisions in our senior credit facilities.
+Our senior credit facilities agreement will allow us to pay cash dividends on our

+Series A preferred stock beginning in August 2003 so long as we are not in default under that agreement.
+Cash dividend payments are also subject to the restrictions in the indenture governing our subordinated notes.
+These restrictions in the indenture would not currently prohibit the payment of cash dividends.
 For each quarter between October 1, 2000 until September 30, 2001, dividends shall not be paid or accrued on any share of Series A preferred stock for any quarter in which the average stock price for the 15 consecutive trading days immediately preceding the payment date is equal to or greater than \$55.87.
-For each quarter after September 30, 2001, dividends shall not be paid or accrued on any share of Series A preferred stock in any quarter in which the average stock price for the 15 consecutive trading days immediately preceding the payment date is equal to or greater than \$27.935, accumulated forward to the payment date at a compound annual growth rate of 25% per annum, compounded guarterly.
+For each quarter after September 30, 2001, dividends shall not be paid or accrued on any share of Series A preferred stock in any quarter in which the average stock price for the 15 consecutive trading days immediately preceding the payment date is equal to or greater than \$27.935, accumulated forward to the payment date at a compound annual growth rate of 25% per annum, compounded quarterly.